trishume/sympy-wiki-with-svn/New-Release.md

 You may have to fix the uploaded file by hand over the web, so that it has the same md5sum as the one on googlecode.
 See also http://guide.python-distribute.org/contributing.html.

 Make sure it is installable using easy_install and pip.
 For the documentation to upload for http://packages.python.org/sympy, the zip file you created above won't work, because it is a zip of the directory, and it wants an index.html at the root level.
 I was able to fix it by selecting everything in the `sympy-0.7.0-docs-html` directory in the Finder in Mac OS X and right clicking and choosing "Compress", and uploading the `Archive.zip` file that created.
+No doubt this could also be done with the command line (if you know how, please update the zip command above to do it).

 ## Release notes